ambonvik/cimba/docs/tutorial.rst

 Tutorial: Introducing Cimba
 ===========================

-Our first simulation - a M/M/1 queue
+Our first simulation - M/M/1 queue
 ------------------------------------

 In this section, we will walk through the development of a simple model from